 “But first I needed to find a job here,” you explain.
 “I figured my best option was to run for Parliament.
-Though to be fair, I also didn’t do a lot of research into what other options were available.
+Though to be fair, I didn’t do a lot of research into what other options were available.

 “Really?”
 You pretend to sound interested, but really you’re picturing yourself wearing a series of fancy hats.

-“Yes, really.
+“Yes.
 You can’t just show up here and—”

-His boring lecture is cut off by a loud, metallic screech.
+His boring speech is cut off by a loud, metallic screech.
 You scream and latch onto his arm again, certain that the elevator is about start hurtling toward the ground.
 He must have had the same thought, because he pulls you to his chest and holds you there tightly.
 You squeeze your eyes shut and try to brace yourself.

 When you reach the House of Commons chamber, you collapse into a chair next to your friend, Mabel.

-It’s is a relief to see a friendly face.
+It’s a relief to see a friendly face.
 Mabel represents the Northwest Territories and her office is next to yours, so she’s sort of taken you under her wing.
 All of the other members of Parliament seem to know each other, and the cavernous room is noisy with hundreds of people greeting each other after a long recess.